ba1int/stock_screener/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## News API Integration
+## AI Analysis Integration

-The stock screener uses NewsAPI.org for fetching news articles, providing high-quality, well-formatted news data for each stock.
+The stock screener uses Llama 3 via Ollama for generating stock analyses.
+This provides:
+- Local processing of analyses (no API costs)
+- Privacy (data stays on your machine)
+- Customizable analysis through prompt engineering
+- Fast response times

 ### Requirements

-- A NewsAPI.org API key (add to `.env` file as `NEWS_API_KEY`)
-- The newsapi-python package: `pip install newsapi-python`
+- Ollama installed and running
+- Llama 3 model pulled (`ollama pull llama3:latest`)
+- Sufficient system resources for LLM inference